FreeTTSFreeTTS

 I have a single narrator and a 50-page chapter.

-3. Pick an HD voice (look for the ✨ filter — they read with the most natural cadence at audiobook length).
+1. Open Single voice mode and pick an HD voice (look for the ✨ filter — they read with the most natural cadence at length).

 I have a story with 3 characters who all speak.